 - Define a typed

-HandoffContextschema before writing any agent — treat it like an API contract between agents. - Store large artifacts externally (Redis, S3, disk); pass only keys or URIs in agent messages.
+HandoffContext(Pydantic preferred) before writing any agent; treat it like an API contract between agents and let validation reject missing fields at the boundary. - Store large artifacts externally (Redis, S3, disk); pass only keys or URIs in agent messages, with a fixed token budget (for example 4,000 tokens) above which you compress explicitly rather than truncate silently.

 - Add a

-{handoff_context}slot to every agent’s system prompt — even the first agent, so the slot is always present when you add agents upstream later. - Set explicit step dependencies in your orchestration layer; never rely on timing or ordering-by-convention.
+{handoff_context}slot to every agent’s system prompt, even the first agent, so the slot is always present when you add upstream agents later.
+Number each step (step 2 of 4) so models know they are mid-pipeline. - Set explicit step dependencies in your orchestration layer; never rely on timing or ordering by convention.

-- Keep a “decisions log” that every agent appends to rather than replaces — downstream agents see all prior reasoning.
+- Keep a decisions log that every agent appends to rather than replaces, so downstream agents see all prior reasoning.

 FAQ